Sugeeta32/liri-node-app/README.md

 ## liri-node-app

 #### About the App:
  LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
-LIRI will be a command line node app that takes in parameters and gives you back data.
+LIRI is a command line node app that takes in parameters and gives you back data.